Nasi Goreng50 mins

 Add the ginger, prawns and shredded chicken breast and stir fry for a further one minute.

-Add the peas and spring onions and cook until the prawns turn pink and are cooked through.
+Add the green beans and spring onions and cook until the prawns turn pink and are cooked through.

 Add the rice to the pan and stir to combine.